MSW Program Mission Statement

-- educate competent and effective advanced leader/practitioners committed to fundamental social work values including service, social justice, integrity, the dignity and worth of every person, competence and human rights; and
+2. Educate competent and effective advanced generalist leader-practitioners who use the MSLC perspective, and who are committed to fundamental social work values including service, social justice, integrity, the dignity and worth of every person, competence and human rights; and

-- apply research findings in outreach efforts through service and leadership in the development of social service delivery systems to improve the quality of life of poor and other vulnerable persons, families, groups, organizations and communities in Arkansas, nationally, and globally.
+3. Apply research findings in outreach efforts through service and leadership in the development of social service delivery systems and advocacy efforts to improve the quality of life of poor, oppressed and other vulnerable persons, families, groups, organizations and communities in Arkansas, nationally, and globally.

 MSW Program Overview

 Professional social work is challenging, rewarding and filled with exciting opportunities.
 The faculty and staff of the School are committed to preparing students to meet the significant challenges addressed by social workers with advanced degrees in an ever-changing world and to acquainting them with the many rewards of professional social work.

 Students in the MSW program explore social work from many vantage points.
 They are asked to examine their values and beliefs in the contexts of those of the profession and of the populations served by social workers.
 MSW students explore a wide range of theories about human behavior and the environments in which humans live.
 They learn a range of practice skills used by social workers in efforts to serve and advocate for the individuals, families, groups, organizations, and communities with whom we work